otterize/network-mapper/README.md

 ## About
-the Otterize network mapper is a zero-config tool that aims to be lightweight and doesn't require you to adapt anything in your cluster.
+The Otterize network mapper is a zero-config tool that aims to be lightweight and doesn't require you to adapt anything in your cluster.
 Its goal is to give you insights about traffic in your cluster without a complete overhaul or the need to adapt anything to it.

 You can use the [Otterize CLI](https://github.com/otterize/otterize-cli) to list the traffic by client, reset the traffic the mapper remembers, or export it as JSON or YAML.